Now that 2016 is in the rearview mirror, it’s time to take a look at 2017. What does the future hold for the payments industry?

 According to Kyle Largent, Fraud Prevention Supervisor at New Balance, false positive reduction will be a big initiative for most fraud teams in 2017: “Looking at several studies and benchmark reports, a reduction of false positives represents the biggest area for improvement and savings.”
 Additionally, Largent said, “There is a lot of money out there and a way to improve the customer experience is with false-positive reduction.”

 Mobile ecommerce is poised to be the dominant way of shopping going forward and 2016 furthered this fact.
 To keep up with the growing demands of mobile shoppers in 2017, merchants are expected to focus on optimizing their websites for mobile devices including smartphones and tablets, among others.
 “Bring on the wallets, bring on biometrics and bring on a new set of mobile analytics and fraud tools.
 Merchants who fail to modernize their fraud prevention, particularly around mobile, will pay the price,” claimed Ralph Dangelmaier, CEO of BlueSnap, a global payments company.

 Where will 2017 take us?
 Certainly, industry experts have their ideas and opinions.
-One thing’s for sure, though, no matter where the year takes us, National Merchants Association will be there, advocating best practices and promoting advanced security measures for merchants everywhere.
+One thing’s for sure, though, no matter where the year takes us, LOLA POS. will be there, advocating best practices and promoting advanced security measures for merchants everywhere.